Guangzhou South railway station: Interchanges

-Guangzhou South railway station is also a comprehensive transportation hub; passengers can interchange between high-speed long-distance trains, Metro, long-distance and local buses, taxi, etc. Guangzhou Metro Line 2, Line 7 and Line 22 and Foshan Metro Line 2 are located at or near the bottom of station complex.
+Guangzhou South railway station is also a comprehensive transportation hub; passengers can interchange between high-speed long-distance trains, Metro, long-distance and local buses, taxi, etc. Guangzhou Metro Line 2, Line 7, Line 22 and Foshan Metro Line 2 are located at or near the bottom of station complex.
 The formation of a centralized transfer center will see connections with the future Guangzhou Metro Line 20.

-Panyu railway station operated by Guangdong Intercity is under construction and will be situated underneath Guangzhou South, allowing for transfer between the two stations.
+Panyu railway station operated by Guangdong Intercity starts operation since 26 May 2024, while for transferring between Guangzhou South Railway Station and Panyu railway station, no internal transfer walkway was available meaning that an external transfer, involving "exit-and-enter" at two different gates, together with a security check conducted in-between, is required.